-- a) must have an APS of at least 25; - must have a minimum of two years working experience within the public sector, preferably the local sphere of government.
+must have a minimum of two years working experience within the public sector, preferably the local sphere of government.

-On completion of this programme, students should demonstrate:
+On successful completion of the programme, students should be able to demonstrate:

-- integrated knowledge and understanding of the context and dynamics of developmental local governance in South Africa; - knowledge and comprehension of the basic political government structures within a democratic establishment and connect them with society which is influenced by these structures; - understanding of the underlying legislative aspects (legislation) which underwrite the political process, governing function and which offer functional frameworks to public managers within the South African government structures; - d) competency to justify ethically appropriate actions and decisions within the context of a municipal service ethos; - the ability to contribute towards the enhancement of local government professionalism and capacity building; - f) acquired advanced competencies in different areas of Municipal Governance to improve the quality of local government services delivery: - g) skills to function as a public governor in order to implement government policy in a meaningful and effective manner.
+- a) integrated knowledge and understanding of the context and dynamics of developmental local governance in South Africa; - knowledge and comprehension of the basic political government structures within a democratic establishment and connect them with society which is influenced by these structures; - understanding of the underlying legislative aspects (legislation) which underwrite the political process, governing function and which offer functional frameworks to public managers within the South African government structures; - d) competency to justify ethically appropriate actions and decisions within the context of a municipal service ethos; - the ability to contribute towards the enhancement of local government professionalism and capacity building; - acquired advanced competencies in different areas of Municipal Governance to improve the quality of local government services delivery; - g) skills to function as a public governor to implement government policy in a meaningful and effective manner.